Study climate change law and policy

 LAWS5043 International Study Experience in Japan - January 2020

-The Newcastle Law School, in Collaboration with the School of Law at the University of Wollongong, funded by the New Colombo Plan Mobility Program, are organising a two week International Study Experience in Japan to take place in January 2020.
+The Newcastle Law School, in collaboration with the School of Law at the University of Wollongong, funded by the New Colombo Plan Mobility Program, are organising a two-week international study experience in Japan for January 2020.

 The program is titled “Cultural Identities Shaping Environmental Regulation – Energy and Climate Change Policy in Japan”.
-This international program will provide students with a unique opportunity to learn about energy and climate policy in a cross-cultural and multi-disciplinary context.
+The program will provide students with a unique opportunity to learn about energy and climate policy in a cross-cultural and multi-disciplinary context.

 Formal learning will be organised through a series of interdisciplinary lectures at the Kyoto University.
 Lecturers will include leading Japanese and international scholars with interdisciplinary expertise, including law, economics, and public policy.
 Students will visit sites of cultural and historical importance through guided tours, including a visit to the Hiroshima Peace Memorial Museum.

-Follow our experience on Twitter (January 2020): Search for the hashtag #UONLawJapan
+Follow our experience on Twitter (January 2020) with the hashtag #UONLawJapan.

 LAWS5036/LAWS6092 International Clinical Legal Externship in Brazil - February 2019

-Thanks to the generous support of the Endeavour Mobility Grant, eleven Newcastle Law students completed placement in Brazil, with a focus on Environmental Law and Climate Change Law.
+Thanks to the generous support of the Endeavour Mobility Grant, 11 Newcastle Law students completed placement in Brazil, with a focus on Environmental Law and Climate Change Law.

 - National High Court of Brazil, supervised by Justice Antonio Herman Benjamin: LLB students Shaun Murray and Kelsey Gray prepared case notes on the National High Court’s cases involving deforestation of the Atlantic Forest in Brazil;